 Directly following initial manufacturing conversation, Google has confirmed another broad core algorithm update in 2018.
 This is the third time Google has generated such update this year.
 Google has warned the SEO sector that traffic lose does not indicate poor page quality and it may be the case that there is no “fix.”
 Sometimes with targeted algorithm updates, Google update has affected something specific, such as with the old version the interstitials or page speed, and these are the types of things that site owners can generally change or fix in order to recover their lost rankings.
 But with core algorithm updates, there’s usually nothing targeted like this except the general quality of content and pages in the search results.

-Intention behind the update
+The intention behind the update

-Google has gone on Actuation Algorithm Google adapting to the new times, and wants to reward users who generate quality content and give less importance to technical issues.
+Google has gone on Actuation Algorithm Google adapting to the new times and wants to reward users who generate quality content and give less importance to technical issues.
 So that Google does not penalize our website, and we can also increase positions in the search results, we will have to take into account new and different points.

 What most of the changes of Google’s algorithms have in common is the intention to give the best answer for those who use the search mechanism and, for that, their objective is to penalize those who try to get good positions with practices that do not They are based on good content or optimizations to benefit the user.

-The algorithm update did not have an intention punish websites, but benefited high-quality websites.
+The algorithm update did not have an intention to punish websites but benefited high-quality websites.
 As such, those who are seeing losses probably do not see losses in all areas.
 Instead, they are likely to lose a position or two in just a few keywords, in sites that were recognized as having higher quality.